-This program is nationally certified by ASE/NATEF.
-It follows a schedule of courses that allows students to receive a Certificate of Occupational Training for each of the eight specialty areas determined by ASE/NATEF guidelines.
+This program follows a schedule of courses that allows students to receive a Certificate of Occupational Training for each of the eight specialty areas determined by ASE/NATEF guidelines.
 Completing all areas prepares students for certification as Master Technician issued by the National Institute for Automotive Service Excellence.
+Students may also complete a number of Snap-On® certifications.
 Employers nationwide respect these certificates.